 You need at least Capture One 10 and it works with Pro, Pro (for Sony) and DB.
 Make sure that you have enabled Tangent Integration in the Preferences, which is the default.
 You can find more on Preferences in my post Capture One Preferences (part 1).

 Elements One By One

 The Tangent Element family has four members, as outlined above.
-I will look into each one into more detail.
+I will look into each one in more detail.
 I start with the smallest and end with the largest.

 The kind of controls you get are buttons (on/off), knobs (rotate and press to reset), and the trackerball with ring (roll and turn) plus reset buttons.
-In addition has each Element device an A and B button.
+In addition, it has each Element device an A and B button.

 Note that what all controls do in Capture One is already predefined but can be changed to your liking.
 I will explain that below, see Tangent Mapper.

 When you press Button A or Alternative, you give a control (button, knob, ball, ring) a different function.
 It is like the Shift-key on the keyboard, changing a lowercase character into uppercase.
 On release, the original function of the control is reinstated.

 Pressing Button B or Bank switches all controls to the next series of functions.
 For example, the Element Bt has 12 buttons that are linked to 12 functions.
 Press B (and release) and you have another 12 functions at your disposal.